mathfirst/mathfirst.github.io/_pages/markdown.md

 ## Real analysis
 [Notes on real analysis](/files/real_analysis.pdf).
 The main references are Terence Tao's Analysis I and Analysis II, and Jixiu Chen, et al's Mathematical Analysis.

+## Exploration on Apery's constant
+I am very interested in the research on Apery's constant.
+I did some research on this problem and my notes are available [here](/files/My_work_on_Apery_constant.pdf).

 <!-- ## Locations of key files/directories

 * Basic config options: _config.yml